dieptran/boot-microservices-demo/README.md

 #### Start applications
 1. Start Eureuka service discovery

 In terminal, open a new tab

         # cd DEMO_HOME/eureka-naming-server
         # mnv spring-boot:run

-Wait util see `Tomcat started on port(s): 8761 (http) ...` --> Eureka is ready on `localhost:8761`, access locahost:8761 on browser to see Eureka web ui
+Wait util see `Tomcat started on port(s): 8761 (http) ...` --> Eureka is ready on `localhost:8761`, access locahost:8761 on browser to see Eureka web UI

 2. Start Product service

 In terminal, open another new tab

         # cd DEMO_HOME/product-service